izmaxxsun/elastic-stack-deployment-linux/README.md

 We'll set up an IIS Server from scratch and deploy both .NET Core and .NET Framework sample applications to see the Elastic APM profiler in action.

 ## Create Windows Server VM
 In this example, a Windows Server VM is created using Azure.
+We'll configure it later with IIS and some .NET applications later in [Configure IIS](configure-iis.md).

 <img width="795" alt="image" src="https://user-images.githubusercontent.com/100947826/192081239-08d060fa-a9f0-4cde-b023-640b28ba07dc.png">

 ## Adding an Elastic Agent